AlgorithmiKee/notes/Machine_Learning/ELBO.md

 \end{align*}
 $$

-### ELBO as entropy minus free energy
+#### ELBO as entropy minus free energy

-The 3rd decomposition of ELBO is
+The 3rd reformulation of ELBO is

 $$
 \begin{align}